Bhuang23/React-simple-web-app/README.md

 * login in as user
 * visit the ecommerce web app homepage
 * view all items currently in stock
-* search items of a certain category (still in development)
+* search items of a certain category
 * checkout items and buy them (still in development)